Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 </div>

+Pseudobulk differential expression analysis using DESeq2 identified genes significantly changed in Macrophages between D02 and D05.
+Gene Set Enrichment Analysis of all ranked differentially expressed genes in macrophages between D02 and D05 revealed enrichment of multiple biological processes at D05 (Figure 7).
+All pathways displayed negative normalized enrichment scores, displaying large upregulation of genes at D05 relative to D02.

 ##### Figure 8: Over-Representation Analysis (ORA) dot plot of genes significantly upregulated in macrophages at D02 relative to D05.
 Gene Ontology Biological Process terms are shown on the y-axis.
 Dot size shows the gene ratio and color depicts adjusted p-value.

 <div align="center">